juxhouse/bela-resources/reference/APM-Telemetry-Tools.md

 It ingests telemetry, but also analyzes source code and compiled artifacts — mapping only actual dependencies and structural relationships, not incidental runtime flows.
 This yields accurate, meaningful, navigable architectural views.

+And when you need runtime detail, BELA also lets you open the element directly in your APM tool with a single click.

 ## From a Global Soup to Governance

 APM tools model all elements in a single flat space, sometimes grouped coarsely by type or physical layer.

-BELA organizes everything — telemetry, services, repos, libraries, endpoints — into your actual architecture model, whether that's:
+BELA organizes everything — telemetry, services, repos, libraries, endpoints, data sets — into your actual architecture model, whether that's:

  - Domains and Subdomains
  - Products and Capabilities